kempa-liehr/contexere/README.rst

 Naming convention for research artefacts
 ----------------------------------------

-Scientists and engineer create a multitude of digital artefacts during their daily work:
+Scientists and engineers create a multitude of digital artefacts during their daily work:
     - experimental results,
     - simulation results,
     - literate programming notebooks analysing experiments and simulations